nikhilkotwani/Test/README.md

 2. Dep is installed.
 3. AWS CLI is installed and configured with an IAM user that has appropriate permissions to spin up a complete VPC using cloudformation templates and also upload package to s3 bucket in the AWS account.
 4. OS is updated with the latest patches.
-5. A prebaked AMI with
+5. A prebaked AMI with password based authentication enabled.
+6. A key to allow passwordless authentication to the jump servers.